Spanish succession tax update – some good news

 Valencia succession tax reforms

-On 5 September, the Valencia government approved a draft law to apply a 99% succession tax reduction for group I and II beneficiaries.
+In September 2023, the Valencia government approved a draft law to apply a 99% succession tax reduction for group I and II beneficiaries.
 Originally announced in July, it applies retrospectively to inheritances and gifts received after 28 May 2023 (the date the regional elections were held).

 Spanish succession and gift tax has therefore been virtually eliminated for spouses, children, grandchildren and parents in the Comunidad Valenciana region (Valencia, Alicante and Castellón provinces).